blkluv/photo_booth_sogni/cursor.rules.md

 - **NEVER apply multiple "solutions"** without confirming each one works
 - **ALWAYS trace data flow** - follow variables from creation to usage when debugging
 - **STOP and ask for clarification** if symptoms don't match expected behavior
+- **ALWAYS check ARCHITECTURE-ROADMAP.md** for known patterns and pitfalls before debugging concurrent issues

+## 📚 Key Reference Documents
+- **`ARCHITECTURE-ROADMAP.md`** - Authoritative guide for concurrent processing, SSE patterns, and architectural decisions
+- **`server/services/sogni.js`** - Core SDK instance management and concurrent project handling
+- **`server/routes/sogni.js`** - SSE endpoint routing and event forwarding logic

 ## General Rules
 - You may ask me follow up questions until you are at least 95% certain you can complete the task well and then continue.
-- Never rewrite or delete files unless I explicitly ask.
+- Never rewrite or delete files unless I explicitly ask or it's obvious I want files changed.
-- If a change breaks TypeScript / ESLint / tests, STOP and ask me first.
+- If a change breaks TypeScript / ESLint / tests, fix it.
 - When refactoring, move only one logical unit (component / hook / util) per step.
 - Preserve import paths & CSS class names exactly.
 - Always use 2 space soft tabs.
 Check and enforce all project lint rules against new code like no-trailing-spaces.